madebyfabian/vue-focus-visible/README.md

 [![NPM Version](https://img.shields.io/badge/npm-v1.0.6-brightgreen.svg)](https://www.npmjs.com/package/vue-focus-visible)
 [![MIT Licence](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/madebyfabian/vue-focus-visible/blob/master/LICENSE.md)

-> ✨ Automagically manage the visibility of :focus states in your app — by recreating the :focus-visible pseudoselector behaviour.
+> ✨ Automagically manage the visibility of :focus states in your app — by recreating the :focus-visible pseudo-selector behaviour.

 Do you know that problem when you have custom `:focus` styles, but they're also getting applied on click 😒?
 Enough of that!
 Just install and include this component and you'll have a new attribute `focus-visible` which you can select via CSS.
 Examples are below.

+Use this polyfill if you want to use the native `:focus-visible` css pseudo-selector in all browsers, since [Browser Support](https://caniuse.com/css-focus-visible) on it is currently very bad.

 ## Installation